- Recreational activities such as exercise equipment, skating facilities, running trails and barbecues which attracts visitors for longer durations.

 To complement the playspace replacement program landscape improvements such as tree planting, park furniture, garden beds and paths may be considered.

 Where possible, playspaces are naturally shaded.
 Additional trees could also be planted to provide protection.

-When will the new playspace open?
+When will the new play space open?

-Following the compilation of community feedback, this is incorporated into the design.
+Following the compilations of community feedback, this is incorporated into the design.
 This then goes through the process of being documented for construction, then tendered and awarded for construction.
 Timing may be based on availability on contractors and is anticipated around the second half of 2023.
-The concept will developed following this initial engagement.
+The concept will be developed following this initial engagement.